 CHAMPS (Childhood Autism Multidisciplinary Private Service) is a multidisciplinary team specialising in the assessment of Autism and other developmental disorders in childhood and adolescence.
 CHAMPS provides a streamlined comprehensive assessment in two 3-hour sessions with a paediatrician, clinical psychologist, neuropsychologist, speech pathologist and occupational therapist.

-- Development Paediatrician
+- Paediatrician (if required)

 - Clinical Psychologist

 - Speech Pathologist